Oil plunges 25%, hit by erupting Saudi-Russia oil price war

 (GRAPHIC: Major milestones for big moves in light crude oil prices - here)

-Saudi Arabia, Russia and other major producers last battled for market share in 2014 in a bid to put a squeeze on production from the United States, which has not joined any output limiting pacts and is now the world’s biggest producer of crude thanks to a rapid rise in output from the shale sector.
+Saudi Arabia, Russia and other major producers last battled for market share in 2014 in a bid to put a squeeze on production from the United States, which has not joined any output limiting pacts and which is now the world’s biggest producer of crude thanks to a rapid rise in output from the shale sector.

 (GRAPHIC: Brent crude oil prices collapse by most since 1991 as 'OPEC+' disintegrates - here)